jsoomie/fullstack-projects/contact-keeper/README.md

 0.0.25 - Add login user and validations
-0.0.28 - Move validations into src folder instead 0.0.30 - Update user routes to have proper validation
+0.0.28 - Move validations into src folder instead 0.0.30 - Update user routes to have proper validation 0.0.33 - Create middleware to check authorization token 0.0.35 - Made request as any for now to access user